kamalbuilds/Lets-go-shop/README.md

 npm run start
 ```
 <h2>Future Aspect</h2>

 * In future the project needs a payment gateway for users to buy smoothly.

+* More products to be added in the future.

 * A map where users can track their order.